YCChenVictor/blog-frontend/src/posts/software/express/main.md

 ### Service

 In Node.js, a service module can be a self-contained piece of code that performs a specific task or set of tasks, such as communicating with an external API, handling database interactions, or performing complex business logic.
 For more information, please refer to [service]()

-### API

-The API of Node.js provides a comprehensive set of functions and modules that enable developers to build scalable and efficient network applications.
-It offers features such as file system operations, networking capabilities, event-driven programming, and support for various protocols, making it a powerful tool for server-side development.
-For more information, please refer to [API]({{site.baseurl}}/node/2022/01/26/api.html)

 ### spec